BonesTheGhost/WebPG/README.md

 - Added in the settings panel.
 - Added close windows behind the panel menus that allow for the menus to be closed by simply tapping outside the menu areas.
 - Added polish to the buttons for desktop sized displays.

+September 5th, 2020:
+- Copied over some of the control variables and global variables.
+- Re-worked many of the previous arrays into objects instead for greater flexibility and organization.
 ======================================================================